Iran–Israel conflict during the Syrian civil war: June 2019

 On 3 June, Syrian state media reported that Israel attacked the Tiyas Military Airbase near the northern city of Homs, killing 1 to 5 soldiers.
 Independent satellite imagery analysis showed that the strikes were aimed at a specific recently arrived weapons cache from Iran, possibly UAVs.

 July 2019

 On 1 July, Israel performed strikes on multiple Iranian and Syrian military targets outside Damascus and Homs, killing 16 people (including 9 foreign militiamen) and wounding 21.
 A stray Syrian S-200 missile fired in response to the Israeli strikes crashed and exploded on a mountain near Vouno in Northern Cyprus, located 20 km (12 miles) northeast of Nicosia, causing no injuries but starting a fire.

 On 23 July, Israel launched missile strikes on military positions and intelligence facilities belonging to Iran and Iran-controlled militias, killing 6 Iranian soldiers and 3 militiamen.

 August 2019

 On 24 August, the Israel Defense Forces (IDF) conducted strikes on targets near Damascus, citing a successful attempt to obstruct an Iranian drone attack on Israel.
+At 23.30 aircraft defenses were detected from Golan heading towards the area around Damascus.
+According to the IDF sites in the town of Aqrabah, southeast of Damascus, near the city's airport was targeted.
+As a result of the strikes, several Military Intelligence units, air force squadrons, and air defense units were put on high alert.
+Supplementary air defenses forces were deployed to northern Israel for a precautionary measure.
+As Syrian state TV announced, Syrian air army had responded to "hostile" targets over Damascus, they reported that "most of the hostile Israeli missiles were destroyed before reaching their targets".